dege-diosg/dgVoodoo/README.md

 <li><b>dgVoodooSetup</b> (Windows) (The CPL app)</li>
 </ul>

 dgVoodoo 1.x is no longer supported.
-That's why I released its source years ago. dgVoodoo 2.x is still in development and doesn't shares any code from 1.x.
+That's why I released its source years ago.<br>

----
+dgVoodoo 2.x is still in development and doesn't shares any code from 1.x.

 ## 0. License